domschl/ALU_Net/README.md

 ### Notes on experiments

 - (2021-11-30) Most difficult operation for the net to learn is always `*`.
 All bitwise operations and comparisations are usually learned quickly with almost any architecture, followed by `+`, `-` and interestingly also `/` and even `%`.
-Why this experiment has currently so much more difficulties learning to multiply is currently unknown.
-Interestingly, if ALU operations are restricted to just `*` (by setting `valid_ops=['*']`), again almost all network architecture start to learn multiplication within a short timespan on TPU.
+Why this experiment has so much more difficulties in learning how to multiply is currently unknown.
+Interestingly, if ALU operations are restricted to just `*` (by setting `valid_ops=['*']`), again almost all network architectures start to learn multiplication within a short timespan at least to some degree.
 Why this doesn't work in the same way with all operations enabled is currently unknown.

 ### Colab and remote Tensorboard via Google Drive sync